Earth & Space Year 5 & 6

 See where the Starlink satellites are over earth and when they will be flying over your part of the world.

-The International Space Station is a large spacecraft that orbits around the Earth like a satellite.
-It is home to the astronauts that work there.
-It is a science lab in space where astronauts carry out experiments in zero gravity.
+The International Space Station (ISS) is a large spacecraft that orbits Earth like a satellite.
+It is a science laboratory in space, where astronauts live and carry out experiments in microgravity (very low gravity).

 Nasa logoWhat is the International Space Station?